globalsmile/Client-Financial-Analysis/README.md

 # Data Sourcing

-The Dataset was presented by [Finex Skills Hub](https://www.finexskillshub.com) and available at:
+The Dataset used for this analysis was presented by [Finex Skills Hub](https://www.finexskillshub.com) and available at:

 - [Dataset](https://tinyurl.com/OUINIG)